 None of Edward I’s mighty coastal fortresses has a more spectacular setting.
 Harlech Castle crowns a sheer rocky crag overlooking the dunes far below – waiting in vain for the tide to turn and the distant sea to lap at its feet once again.

-No further drama is really required but, just in case, the rugged peaks of Snowdonia rise as a backdrop.
+No further drama is really required but, just in case, the rugged peaks of Eryri rise as a backdrop.
 Against fierce competition from Conwy, Caernarfon and Beaumaris, this is probably the most spectacular setting for any of Edward I’s castles in North Wales.
 All four are designated as a World Heritage Site.

 Harlech was completed from ground to battlements in just seven years under the guidance of gifted architect Master James of St George.
 Its classic ‘walls within walls’ design makes the most of daunting natural defences.
 Even when completely cut off by the rebellion of Madog ap Llewelyn the castle held out – thanks to the ‘Way from the Sea’.
 This path of 108 steps rising steeply up the rock face allowed the besieged defenders to be fed and watered by ship.

 Harlech is easier to conquer today.
 An incredible ‘floating’ footbridge allows you to enter this great castle as Master James intended – for the first time in 600 years.

 Travel time from Benar Cottages: 45 minutes

 The amazing castle in Harlech is well worth a visit and the town itself is a great place to stop for afternoon tea.
 While you are there, you should take a walk along Ffordd Pen Llech – the steepest street in the world!